remexre/extlint/README.md

 An extensible linter for OCaml programs.
 Designed to be used as part of the grading infrastructure for CSCI2041.

-## Building

-### Dependencies

 Currently, only tested on Linux systems.
 May work on macOS, but no guarantees are made.

+## Obtaining

+Tagged releases are automatically built as static executables by [Travis CI](https://travis-ci.org/remexre/extlint), and uploaded to this repo's [releases page](https://github.com/remexre/extlint/releases).
+Alternatively, the project can be built from source with the below instructions.

+## Building from Source

+### Dependencies

 Requires a working Rust installation, which can be obtained with [rustup](https://rustup.rs/).
-Requires an installation of OCaml, OPAM, ocamlfind, and ocaml-compiler-libs.
+Requires an installation of OCaml, OPAM, and ocamlfind.
 Requires a C compiler.

 [just](https://github.com/casey/just) is recommended, and will be used in the instructions here.